brightlabscomau/craftcommerce-securepay/README.md

 - **JavaScript SDK Integration**: Enhanced security with client-side tokenization.
 The plugin handles all SDK configuration and rendering automatically.
 - **Purchase Transactions**: Supports immediate capture of funds (purchase).
 - **Authorisation and Capture Workflows**: Supports authorise now, capture later workflows for delayed payment processing.
+- **Stored Payment Methods**: Full support for saving and managing customer payment methods for future use.
 - **Full and Partial Refund**: Supports full and partial refunds only for AUD transactions.
 - **Sandbox Testing**: Complete support for SecurePay's sandbox environment with pre-configured test credentials.

 ### Security & Authentication
 - **PCI DSS SAQ-A Compliant**: Designed for the highest level of PCI compliance by ensuring no sensitive card data ever touches your server.
 - **OAuth 2.0**: Secure API authentication with automatic token management and 24-hour caching for improved performance.
-- **3D Secure 2.0**: Full implementation of 3D Secure 2.0 authentication for enhanced security and fraud prevention.
+- **3D Secure 2.0**: Full implementation of 3D Secure 2.0 authentication for enhanced security and fraud prevention, including support for stored payment methods.
+- **Secure Payment Storage**: Stored payment methods are tokenised and managed securely through SecurePay's payment instrument system.

 ### Admin & Configuration Features
 - **Full Admin Configuration**: All settings are managed within the Craft Commerce gateway settings.
 - **Extensive Styling Options**: Customise the look and feel of the payment form directly from the gateway settings, including colours, fonts, and more.
 - **Card Type Configuration**: Easily select which card types are allowed for payment.
 - **3D Secure Toggle**: Enable or disable 3D Secure 2.0 authentication per gateway.
+- **Payment Source Management**: Complete integration with Craft Commerce's payment source system for storing and managing customer payment methods.

 ## 📋 Requirements